 Naomi: I love how amazingly creative Nixon is.
-Working with him is always such a great experience because he has got to be one of the most real and down-to-earth chefs there is.
-Over the last five years, we have developed quite a good rapport and have come to understand each other's perspectives quite well.
-In the process we have also become quite good friends and putting up a show together is always a new exciting adventure I look forward to!
+Working with him is always such a great experience because he has got to be one of the most real and down-to-earth chefs.
+Over the past five years, we have developed quite a good rapport and have come to understand each other’s perspectives quite well.
+In the process, we have also become quite good friends and putting up a show together is always a new exciting adventure I look forward to!

 Last meal on earth, and why.

-Naomi: It’s not so much about the food but who you are having it with.
-So my last meal would have to be with my ever-so-supportive boyfriend, bonus points if we go for cake and coffee.
+Naomi: It’s not so much about the food, but who you are having it with.
+My last meal would have to be with my ever-so-supportive boyfriend, bonus points if we go for cake and coffee.

 Nixon: My last meal on earth would be food cooked by my wife, Jose.
 She has always been my pillar of strength and support.
 In my years of being a chef with long hours and non-existent public holidays, she has always been there for me and I would love anything cooked by her for my last meal.